 The class selection process will be determined by meeting required admission benchmark scores on admission assessment examinations, cumulative GPA of last completed semester, PN work experience, and number of RN general education courses completed.
 Selection order will be based on the highest total points achieved.
+It is highly recommended that the applicant checks with the RN program to ensure all admission requirements have been received before the application deadline.

-Selection process details, contact information and forms are located in the Registered Nursing-ASN Program Information and Selection Process Booklet available at www.ndscs.edu/nursing (click on Program Selection Process) or contact the program at alliedhealthcareers@ndscs.edu
+Selection process details, contact information and forms are located in the Registered Nursing-ASN Program Information and Selection Process Booklet available at www.ndscs.edu/nursing (click on Program Selection Process) or contact the program at alliedhealthcareers@ndscs.edu.